gurugio/linuxdeveloptip/eBPF_practice.md

 # install bcc-tools using eBPF

 WARNING!
-Tools are installed in ``/usr/share/bcc/tools`` directory, not /usr/bin And every tool is Python or Bash script.
+Tools are installed in ``/usr/share/bcc/tools`` directory, not /usr/bin And every tool is Python or Bash script, so each tool has a manual inside of file.

 ```
 $ echo "deb [trusted=yes] https://repo.iovisor.org/apt/xenial xenial-nightly main" | \
     sudo tee /etc/apt/sources.list.d/iovisor.list